okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 ---

-## Why upgrade your application to the Identity Engine SDK
+## Why upgrade your app to the Identity Engine SDK

 <StackSelector snippet="upgrade" noSelector />